Maleckidd/Maleckidd.github.io/_posts/2022-11-09-bugBonty-first-try.markdown

 categories: Security
 background: 'https://raw.githubusercontent.com/Maleckidd/Maleckidd.github.io/gh-pages/img/posts/02.JPG'
 ---
-On a wave of increased interest and hype for security topics, I decided to try my hand at the bug bounty program, a web application for e-commerce sellers.
-As a QA, I have found some security flaws, so based on my experience, I was pretty optimistic to find some bugs, maybe not security ones but still.
-Finally I will get some new experience and also get rid of some bugs from the internet (of course if they will be worth fixing) 💪
+On the wave of increased interest and hype surrounding security topics, I decided to try my hand at the bug bounty program for an e-commerce web application aimed at sellers.
+As a QA, I had already found some security flaws, so based on my experience, I was optimistic about finding some bugs, maybe not security-related, but still significant.
+I was excited to gain new experience and help eliminate some bugs from the internet (if they were worth fixing) 💪

 **`Target`** <br>
-The product which I was tasting, was for sellers to create their own shop, manage orders, clients and stock.
-Also on the opposite side was the client's point of view like cart, purchases and managing their own account data.
+The product I was testing allowed sellers to create their own shops, manage orders, clients, and stock.
+On the opposite side, clients could manage their own accounts, make purchases, and access their cart.

 **`Tools`** <br>
-The only tools I was using while testing was browsers chrome/firefox and Burp Suite Community Edition.
+The only tools I used while testing were Chrome/Firefox browsers and Burp Suite Community Edition.

 **`Preparations and tests`** <br>
-I made a general overview of functionalities and exploratory tests.
-I decided to choose a limited scope and time boxes dedicated to each of the functionalities.
-When flaws began to surface, finally I focused on administrators and clients account management.
+I conducted a general overview of functionalities and exploratory tests.
+I chose a limited scope and time box for each functionality.
+When flaws began to surface, I focused on the account management for administrators and clients.

 **`Report`** <br>
 <b>1.
 Administrator panel (x/admin/edit/id/1) - changing the password in the account settings, does not expire active sessions.</b>